About Arianne True

 Arianne is involved in other Seattle arts communities as well, including performative mythology and Appalachian folk traditions.
 She's also queer, food-oriented, and passionate about her PNW home.

 Arianne was a 2020 Jack Straw Writer and a 2020-21 Hugo Fellow, and is a proud alum of Hedgebrook and of the MFA program at the Institute of American Indian Arts.
 For Pride 2021, she was part of the Pride Poets Hotline, writing custom poems for strangers over the phone.
-She is currently the inaugural Native Artist-in-Residence at Seattle Repertory Theater and recently received the Vadon Foundation Fellowship for Native Artists from Artist Trust.
+She was the inaugural Native Artist-in-Residence at Seattle Repertory Theater (2021-22 season) and received the 2022 Vadon Foundation Fellowship for Native Artists from Artist Trust.
 Her work has appeared or is forthcoming in dozens of journals, anthologies, installations, and zines, and she loves collaborative or weird art.

 photo credit Libby Lewis